systelab/systelab-components/projects/systelab-components/README.md

 }
 ```

-If you need to import SystelabComonentsModule in a lazy loaded module you must use it without call the *forRoot* method again.
+If you need to import SystelabComponentsModule in a lazy loaded module you must use it without call the *forRoot* method again.
 If you call twice or more, you will
 receive an error in your console.

 ```typescript